 To the missionaries, he was very useful.
-He possessed the faculty of easily acquiring languages that other white men failed to learn, and could readily translate the Bible into several Indian dialects.
-His own conduct, however, was in strange contrast with the precepts of the Holy Book with which he was so familiar.
+He possessed the faculty of easily acquiring languages that other white men failed to learn and could readily translate the Bible into several Indian dialects.
+However, his own conduct was in strange contrast with the precepts of the Holy Book with which he was so familiar.

-Among the many wild ideas he had imbibed from his long association with the Indians, was faith in their belief in the transmigration of souls.
+Among the many wild ideas, he had imbibed from his long association with the Indians was faith in their belief in souls’ transmigration.
 He used so to worry his brain for hours cogitating upon this intricate problem concerning a future state, that he actually pretended to know exactly the animal whose place he was destined to fill in the world after he had shaken off this mortal human coil.

 Tom Tobin, one of the last of the famous trappers, hunters, and Indian fighters to cross the dark river, flourished in the early days when the Rocky Mountains were a veritable terra incognita to nearly all excepting the hardy employees of the several fur companies and the limited number of United States troops stationed in their remote wilds.

 Tom was an Irishman, quick-tempered, and a dead shot with either rifle, revolver, or the formidable bowie-knife.
-He would fight at the drop of the hat, but no man ever went away from his cabin hungry, if he had a crust to divide; or penniless, if there was anything remaining in his purse.
-He, like Carson was rather under the average stature, red-faced, and lacking much of being an Adonis, but whole-souled, and as quick in his movements as an antelope.
+He would fight at the drop of a hat, but no man ever went away from his cabin hungry, if he had a crust to divide, or penniless if anything was remaining in his purse.
+Like Carson, he was rather under the average stature, red-faced, and lacking much of being an Adonis, but whole-souled, and as quick in his movements as an antelope.